asnakep/cryptoPriceMonitoring/README.md

 - Path in script to store the prom files is /var/lib/prometheus-node-exporter-text-files.
 - Not all generated metrics are used in this dashboard.
+- Edit dashboard.json to match you prometheus datasource name.

 Cheers,
 06/02/2021